11 Hawaiian pupu or appetizers that will make you want to try them all now

 Try these delicious pupu appetizers for Pau Hana (end of day) in Hawaii

+One of the most popular Hawaiian pupu is Poke.
 The ever-popular poke is known all over the world for raw fish chunks prepared in a variety of styles and ingredients with flavorings that cover the gamut from Asian inspired, spicy, mayo and creamy with a different condiments like seaweed, sesame seed, wasabi root, tobiko and other toppings.
-Poke in Hawaii is typically ready made to go from a variety of small mom and pop shops, grocery deli counters to some delicious cafes and even fine dining establishments.
+Poke appetizer in Hawaii is typically ready made to go from a variety of small mom and pop shops, grocery deli counters to some delicious cafes and even fine dining establishments and can be eaten as a snack ,over rice bowl or just as a side pupu dish.

-A classic Hawaiian snack with Chinese and Asian roots that has become mainstream and a popular snack food on the islands, boiled peanuts are as simple and easy to make or buy here.
+A classic Hawaiian pupu snack with Chinese and Asian roots, boiled peanuts have become mainstream and a popular pupu appetizer on the islands, boiled peanuts are as simple and easy to make or buy here.
 Easy to make soaking the raw peanuts whole and then boiling with Hawaiian salt and serving it hot or at room temperature with your favorite beverage.

-A delicious fried lumpia is always popular at a potluck or family gathering and everyone craves the hot fried goodness filled typically with pork, shrimp, veggies and rice noodles.
+Lumpia make the most delicious pupu appetizer.
+A fried lumpia originating from the Philippines is always popular at a potluck or family gathering and everyone craves the hot fried goodness filled typically with pork, shrimp, veggies and rice noodles.
 Sauces can vary from Banana ketchup, vinegar and pepper to sweeter chili oil versions that go well with this fried snack.

 Just like poke, sashimi or raw fish is always popular in any gathering with delicious sashimi grade (the best fish cuts) you can find at a fish monger, store or specialty shop.
 Sashimi served Japanese style with simple soyu or soy sauce, wasabi and ginger slices and typically with disposable chopsticks.
-It’s the perfect snack to bring along on the beach, party or even a solo takeout food for yourself.
+It’s the perfect snack to bring along on the beach, party or even a solo takeout pupu in Hawaii.

-The popular and cheap take-out food you’ll find everywhere from farmers markets, convenience stores to grocery take out counters is Spam Musubi.
+The popular musubi pupu in Hawaii is a cheap take-out food you’ll find everywhere.
+You can find Spam Musubi sold at farmers markets, convenience stores to grocery take out counters is Spam Musubi.
 This is typically sticky rice with Spam and wrapped with a layer of seaweed and sprinkled with furikake or some sesame seed and some soyu and this is a fast and satisfying snack to eat any time in the day.

 Kalua Pork Sliders